-The media reported recently that fraud is on the increase.
-Fraud is often a result of dishonest staff having too much influence or control over a number of key functions of the business.
-The consequences of course can be devastating.
-Error is not as sexy to report on as fraud but can be equally as devastating for a business.
+It is impossible to ignore the statistics showing that fraud is on the increase.
+Business fraud can often be a result of dishonest staff having too much influence or control over a number of key functions of the business.
+The consequences of fraud or error can be devastating for a business.

 Recently I was called in to investigate a very large IRD debt printed on a ‘Final Notice’ letter that appeared in a client’s home mail box.
 It nearly killed him.